THE UNIVERSITY of EDINBURGH

 Notes:

-Entry into Year 3 normally requires (i) passes in all courses (240 credits) in Years 1 and 2; (ii) a pass in Economics 2; (iii) a pass in Statistical Methods for Economics; (iv) a mark of 50% or above in Introduction to Corporate Finance at first attempt; and (v) a mark of 50% or above in Applications of Finance at the first attempt.
+Entry into Year 3 normally requires (i) passes in all courses (240 credits) in Years 1 and 2; (ii) a pass in Economics 2A and 2B; (iii) a pass in Statistical Methods for Economics; (iv) a pass in Introduction to Corporate Finance; and (v) a pass in Applications of Finance.

 Compulsory courses